AdamJohnBurns/LearningWebpack/README.md

 * html-webpack-plugin: Generates an index.html file with the correct bundles added, so we don't have to manually do it.
 Makes sure bundles are always accessible even if things are refactored.
 * style-loader: Used by webpack to write styles to the page via a <style> tag
 * webpack: Bundler used to combine all assets into a single dependency graph
+* webpack-dev-server: A simple web server with live reloading
 * xml-loader: Used by webpack to load XML files